FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Is the near loss of a former president enough for this Congress to finally take action?

-Because there are 206 of us that are already standing in the wings, ready to take immediate action to ban assault weapons today.
+Because there are 206 of us that are already standing in the wings ready to take immediate action to ban assault weapons today.

-We need only 12 more of our colleagues to join us in courage and move the legislation to save lives of so many of the people that we are elected to serve by removing assault weapons from the hands of people who simply should not have them in their possession.
+We need only 12 more of our colleagues to join us in courage and move the legislation to save lives of so many Of the people that we are elected to serve by removing assault weapons from the hands of people who simply should not have them in their possession.

-We are crippling our democracy and we are ripping Bro, shut the fuck up, man.
+We are crippling our democracy and we are ripping.

-Like you're never going to get rid of AR-15s, bro.
+Like, you're never going to get rid of AR-15s, bro.

 Sorry.

-Like it's not happening.
+Like, it's not happening.

-I made a whole tweet about this actually.
+I made a whole tweet about this, actually.

-I'll pull it off for y'all.
+I'll pull it up for y'all.

 Ask questions on the investigation.